blockcypher/eth-docs/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**14/09/21 - Documentation for Address Full Endpoint**

+We've added some documentation for the [Address Full Endpoint](#address-full-endpoint) and fixed some hyperlinks.

 **06/08/21 - New Filters for Uncofirmed Transactions Endpoint**

-We've added new filters possibilities to the [Unconfirmed Transactions Endpoint](#unconfirmed-transactions-endpoint]
+We've added new filters possibilities to the [Unconfirmed Transactions Endpoint](#unconfirmed-transactions-endpoint).

 **04/02/21 - Creation of the "Updates" Section**